 Using the Statute to stop vulture debt collectors

 What should you do if a debt collector tries to collect on a debt after the Statute of Limitations has run out?
-Simply, tell the debt collector in writing that the Statute of Limitations has run out on the debt and instruct the collector not to contact you again.
-Because they count on debtors not knowing their rights, it is usually enough to let collection agencies know that you are aware that the Statute of Limitations has run out.
+Because they count on debtors not knowing their rights, it is often enough to write to the creditor to demand (1) validation of the debt (essentially proof that the debt exist and that the creditor owns the debt) and (2) proof that the Statute of Limitations has not run out.
 They will generally move on to another victim.
-However, do not admit to owing the debt, make a payment, or agree to make a payment.
+Of course, if you talk to or write to a creditor, do not admit to owing the debt, make a payment, or agree to make a payment.
 If you do, you may compromise your Statute of Limitations defense.

 What if the debt collectors still will not stop?
-If the Statute has run, and the collectors persist in trying to collect, you may have a case against them under the federal Fair Debt Collection Practices Act and related state statutes.
-(Note that if a debt has been discharged in Chapter 7 or Chapter 13 bankruptcy, the statute of limitations does not apply, and any attempt to collect the discharged debt is a violation of the Bankruptcy Code.)
+If the Statute has run, and the collectors persist in trying to collect, you may have a case against them under the federal Fair Debt Collection Practices Act (“FDCPA”) and Pennsylvania’s Fair Credit Extension Uniformity Act.
+(Note that if a debt has been discharged in Chapter 7 or Chapter 13 bankruptcy, the Statute of Limitations does not apply, and any attempt to collect the discharged debt is a violation of the Bankruptcy Code and, possibly the FDCPA.)